alexissyi/61040-portfolio/assignments/assignment2.md

    &ensp; a User

-   &ensp; a string ResponseText
+   &ensp; a String or Boolean ResponseContent

-   a boolean Open
+   a Boolean Open

    **actions**

-   submitResponse(user: User, question: Question, responseText: String)
+   submitResponse(user: User, question: Question, responseContent: String or Boolean)

    **requires** question exists in the set of Questions and Open is True